scholarworks/sipity/README.md

 Find out more about [Sipity's Forms](https://github.com/ndlib/sipity/blob/master/app/forms/sipity/forms.rb)

-### Presenters
+### Decorators

 Take a look at the [Draper gem](https://github.com/drapergem/draper).
 It does a great job of explaining their importance.

-Find out more about [Sipity's Presenters](https://github.com/ndlib/sipity/blob/master/app/presenters/sipity/decorators.rb)
+Find out more about [Sipity's Decorators](https://github.com/ndlib/sipity/blob/master/app/decorators/sipity/decorators.rb)

 ### Policies